SAP-samples/btp-developer-guide-cap/documentation/change-tracking/2-implement.md

 Since you already have the Incident Mnagement application set up in your preferred IDE, let's include the following *npm* dependency.

 1. Open **Terminal** -> **New Terminal**
-2. Rn the following command
+2. Run the following command

 ```sh
 npm add @cap-js/change-tracking